Everything you need to know about the properties and use of citronella oil

 Citronella oil, like other essential oils, is characterized by a rich chemical composition.
 It is the characteristic volatile substances that are responsible for its pleasant and delicate citrus scent.
 The main ingredients of citronella oil are: citronellal, geraniol, citronellol and limonene.
 The exact proportions between these compounds are subject to changes related to where the raw material for oil production is obtained.
 In the perfume industry, varieties containing as much citronellal and geraniol as possible are particularly desirable.

 Essential oils are currently undergoing extensive research.
 The richness of natural compounds contained in this type of products suggests their possible wide use as a supplement to the therapy of many diseases.
 Research has been conducted that suggests a possible antibacterial and antifungal effect of citronella oil.
-Experiments have also shown that the citral contained in this product may exhibit anti-cancer properties by stimulating apoptosis in cancer cell lines.

 In aromatherapy, it is believed that citronella oil has a slightly warming and relaxing effect.
 Its pleasant smell determines its refreshing and relaxing properties.
 For this reason, it can be used to relieve various types of physical and mental tensions.
 Inhaling with this oil is a good complement to the treatment of depression, apathy and anxiety.
 What's more, the citronellol contained in it has a documented vasodilating effect.
 This means that it may be potentially useful in lowering blood pressure in people with hypertension.